ucev/chatroom/README.md

 ## Update on 2017/4/28
 In this demo, I have learnt how to use **socket.io** and how to create **single page web application** with `React`.
 It meets my current needs.
 So just stop here, and I will find something else to learn.

+## Update on 2017/5/17
+Integrate with `react-router`.
+After this, `hot-module-reload` can't work as expected, for `react-router`'s routing mechanism conflicts with browsers' refreshing mechanism.
+Besides this, the way to inject *state* is not perfect(/src/pages/js/BasePage.js).